-The Meeting will be held in a virtual-only format via teleconference facilities.
-CSOC strongly encourages Shareholders to vote their Shares prior to the Meeting following the instructions set out in the form of proxy or voting instruction form received by such Shareholders.
+The Meeting will be held in person but access to the Meeting is available by way of teleconference facilities.
+CSOC encourages Shareholders to vote their Shares prior to the Meeting following the instructions set out in the form of proxy or voting instruction form received by such Shareholders.
+Registered Holders and duly appointed proxyholders will be able to attend, participate and vote at the Meeting.
+Beneficial Owners who have not duly appointed themselves as proxyholder will be able to attend the Meeting as guests, but guests will not be able to vote or ask questions at the Meeting.